CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/gluu-server-with-oidc-configuration-guide.md

     > **Note**: Later versions of Gluu Server also support deployment to Kubernetes environments.
 You can read more about their Kubernetes support [here](https://gluu.org/docs/gluu-server/installation-guide/install-kubernetes/).

-    Once the Gluu server is up and running, you can connect it to a Kubecost cluster by performing the following steps:
+    Once the Gluu server is up and running, you can connect it to a nOps cluster by performing the following steps:
 6. Obtain the OIDC client ID and client secret for the Gluu server.
 These can be found in the `/etc/gluu/conf/gluu.properties` file under the `oxAuthClientId` and `oxAuthClientPassword` properties, respectively.

     ![Gluu properties](/.gitbook/assets/gluu-screenshot.png)

-7. In the Kubecost cluster, create a new OIDC identity provider by running `kubectl apply -f oidc-provider.yaml` command, where _oidc-provider.yaml_ is a configuration file that specifies the OIDC client ID and client secret, as well as the issuer URL and authorization and token endpoints for the Gluu server.
+7. In the nOps cluster, create a new OIDC identity provider by running `kubectl apply -f oidc-provider.yaml` command, where _oidc-provider.yaml_ is a configuration file that specifies the OIDC client ID and client secret, as well as the issuer URL and authorization and token endpoints for the Gluu server.

     ![Gluu OIDC provider manifest](/images/gluu-oidc.png)